d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Regression problems pop up whenever we want to predict a numerical value.
-Common examples include predicting prices (of homes, stocks, etc.), predicting the length of stay (for patients in the hospital), demand forecasting (for retail sales), among countless others.
+Common examples include predicting prices (of homes, stocks, etc.), predicting the length of stay (for patients in the hospital), forecasting demand (for retail sales), among countless others.
 Not every prediction problem is a classic regression problem.
 Later on, we will introduce classification problems, where the goal is to predict membership among a set of categories.

-## Basics

-*Linear regression* may be both the simplest and most popular among the standard tools to regression.
-Dating back to the dawn of the 19th century :cite:`Legendre.1805,Gauss.1809`, linear regression flows from a few simple assumptions.
-First, we assume that the relationship between the features $\mathbf{x}$ and the targets $y$ is linear, i.e., that $y$ can be expressed as a weighted sum of the elements in $\mathbf{x}$ plus some observation noise.
-Second, we assume that any noise is well-behaved, such as following a Gaussian distribution.

-Suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
+As a running example, suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
 To develop a model for predicting house prices, we need to get our hands on data consisting of sales, including the sales price, area, and age for each home.
 In the terminology of machine learning, the dataset is called a *training dataset* or *training set*, and each row (containing the data corresponding to one sale)